wri/wri-odp-infrastructure/README.md

 Each of these modules plays a crucial role in building and maintaining your Kubernetes-based infrastructure.
 In the following sections, we will delve into the specific configurations and usage of each module.

-## Usage

-### How to deploy

-1. Clone the repository locally and ensure that you have the credentials for the Terraform user already set up in your environment.

-2. Navigate to the `env` directory corresponding to your working environment (e.g., `cd env/dev`).

-3. Add the necessary environment variables in `.auto.tfvars`.

-4. Run `terraform plan`.
-For example, if you are in the `env/dev` directory, run `terraform plan` after adding `.auto.tfvars`.

-5. Run `terraform apply` once everything in the plan seems satisfactory.

-These steps will allow you to deploy and manage the infrastructure efficiently.